RicoJia/ricojia.github.io/_posts/2024/2024-07-04-rgbd-slam-mono.markdown

 Because the epipolar constraint is scale ambiguous, E multiplies any scalar would also be a valid essenstial matrix.
 So, we have 1 degree of freedom, hence we need 8 equations.
 Hence, we get 8 matched feature points, choose $e$ in the null space of $A$, voila!

-#### How to select those 8 points?
+### How to select those 8 points?

 In general, there could be multiple outliers in matched feature pairs.
+But also in the mean time, we most likely get more than 8 feature pairs .
+So, in general, we:
+1. Randomly select feature pairs that are within a specified distance from epipolar lines.
+2. Calculate E. Solve for R and t and use them to reproject the points on one image to another image.
+3. Repeat this process.
+TODO: when to stop?

-In general, Ransac is better than least squares when there's a lot of error terms
+This propose-and-pick-best is called **"Random Sample Consensus", or RANSAC**.
+In general, RANSAC is better than least squares when there's a lot of error in the input data

 ## Step 3 Solve for R, and t?